Treculia africana: Botanical characteristics

 T. africana is a large tree in the family Moraceae.
 It grows in wet areas and forests.
 The species can grow up to a height of 30 m.
 The girth of the stem can attain 6 m.
 The bark is grey and discharges a cream latex.
 The leaves are large and dark green above and lighter below.
 Trees are dioecious (sexes on separate trees) or sometimes monoecious.
 Leaves occur in two ranks; stipules are amplexicaul (enclosing the bud).
 Inflorescences are unisexual, sometimes bisexual, or globose, and borne in the leaf axils or on the older wood and branches.
 Pistillate (female) flowers line the outer surface of a large receptacle ('bread fruit').
 The flowering period is from October until February.
 The fruit is big, round, and greenish yellow.
 The texture of the fruit is spongy when it is ripe, and it contains abundant seeds, which are the edible part of this fruit.
 Depending on the region and environmental conditions, fruit can be harvested year-round.
 African breadfruit is an enormous fruit that can weigh up to 8.5 kg, and be up to 45 cm diameter.
-These large, seeded fruit can be eaten raw.
+These large, seeded fruits can be eaten raw.
 However, they are typically boiled and roasted to be used in soups, stews and in combination with rice, maize and yams.
 The seed kernel is consumed more often than the fruit and is used in preparing 'ukwa' porridge, which is considered a delicacy by the Ibo ethnic group of southeast Nigeria.
 The seeds can also be ground into flour to make bread, pasta, and baby food, or they can be pressed to yield an edible oil.
 The fruit pulp can be made into a non-alcoholic beverage.

 The tree's wood is suitable for pulp and paper making, fuel, charcoal, furniture and carvings.
-In addition, the fruit, pods, seeds and bran make an excellent, nutritious livestock feed and are a popular food for wild monkeys and chimpanzees.
+In addition, the fruit, pods, seeds and bran make a nutritious livestock feed and are a popular food for wild monkeys and chimpanzees.